GraphSAINT/GraphSAINT/README.md

 ![Alt text](acc.png)

-Run configuration in `./train_config/table2/*.yml` to reproduce results in Table 2.
+Run configuration in `./train_config/table2/*.yml` to reproduce results in the above table.

-For results using deeper GCNs and other layer architectures, please see below.
+For results using **deeper GCNs** and **other architectures**, please see below.

-## Features
+## Highlights in Flexibility

 As stated in the paper, GraphSAINT can be easily extended to support various graph samplers, as well as other GCN architectures.
-To add customized sampler, implement the new sampler class in `./graphsaint/cython_sampler.pyx`.
+To add customized sampler, just implement the new sampler class in `./graphsaint/cython_sampler.pyx`.

-As for the GCN architecture:
+We have integrated the following architecture variants into GraphSAINT in this codebase:

-* Higher order graph convolutional layers are supported.
-Just specify the order in the configuration file (see `./train_config/README.md`, and also `./train_config/explore/reddit2_rw.yml` for an example order two GCN reaching 0.967 F1-micro).
+* **Higher order graph convolutional layers**: Just specify the order in the configuration file (see `./train_config/README.md`, and also `./train_config/explore/reddit2_o2_rw.yml` for an example order two GCN reaching 0.967 F1-micro).
-* Jumping Knowledge GCN (JK-Net) is supported.
-The JK-Net in the [original paper](https://arxiv.org/abs/1806.03536) adopts the neighbor sampling strategy of GraphSAGE, where neighbor explosion in deeper layers is **not** resolved.
-Here in this codebase, we demonstrate that graph sampling based minibatch of GraphSAINT can be applied to JK-Net architecture to improve training scalability w.r.t.
+* **Jumping Knowledge connection**: The JK-Net in the [original paper](https://arxiv.org/abs/1806.03536) adopts the neighbor sampling strategy of GraphSAGE, where neighbor explosion in deeper layers is **not** resolved.
+Here, we demonstrate that graph sampling based minibatch of GraphSAINT can be applied to JK-Net architecture to improve training scalability w.r.t.
 GCN depth.
 * Check out `./train_config/explore/reddit4_jk_e.yml` for a 4-layer GraphSAINT-JK-Net achieving **0.970** F1-Micro on Reddit.
 The total training time (using independent edge sampler) is under 55 seconds, which is even 2x faster than 2-layer S-GCN!

+Also, check out`./train_config/explore/ppi-large_5.yml` for a 5-layer GraphSAINT GCN achieving **0.995** F1-micro on the PPI-large dataset.

 ## Dependencies